Robert Kocharyan: Early life and Nagorno-Karabakh war

 Throughout the 1980s, he occupied various posts in Nagorno-Karabakh's communist youth league and party.
 At one point he served as deputy secretary of the Stepanakert Komsomol, which was headed by his later successor as president of Armenia Serzh Sargsyan.
 By February 1988, Kocharyan became one of the leaders of the Karabakh movement as a member of the Krunk ("Crane") organization.
 The Karabakh movement, which started in Nagorno-Karabakh then spread to Soviet Armenia, sought to achieve the transfer of the autonomous region from Azerbaijan to Armenia.
 After the organization broke apart, he founded the Miatsum ("Unification") organization.
 In 1989, he was elected to Soviet Armenia's Supreme Soviet.
 In 1991, Kocharyan was elected to the Supreme Soviet of the newly established Nagorno-Karabakh Republic (NKR).
 Kocharyan became a member of the Pan-Armenian National Movement (then the ruling party of Armenia) and its executive board, representing the party in Nagorno-Karabakh.
 In January 1992, Kocharyan was a candidate for president of the Supreme Soviet of the NKR, but lost to Artur Mkrtchyan, a member of the Armenian Revolutionary Federation.

 With the dissolution of the Soviet Union, the Nagorno-Karabakh conflict plunged into all-out war.
-Kocharyan participated in the Capture of Shushi in May 1992, one of the most significant Armenian victories of the war.
+Kocharyan participated in the Capture of Shusha in May 1992, one of the most significant Armenian victories of the war.
 In August 1992, Kocharyan became chairman of the State Defense Committee of the NKR, an extraordinary body which held all executive powers during the war.
 That year he also became prime minister of the Nagorno-Karabakh Republic.
 Kocharyan coordinated the war effort of the Nagorno-Karabakh Republic in its war against Azerbaijan, which ended in an Armenian victory with the signing of a ceasefire agreement in May 1994 by representatives of Armenia, Azerbaijan and the NKR.
 Kocharyan was elected NKR's first president on 24 December 1994 by the decision of the NKR Supreme Soviet.
 He was reelected by popular vote in November 1996.